 If you are visiting somewhere warm or even in the UK during the summer months check out this post on all you need to know about dogs and sunburn.
 It is very important for dogs during the hot months.

-If you are wanting to download a copy of this dog packing list to help you with what you need to take on holiday then click on the image below!
+If you are wanting to download a copy of this dog travel checklist to help you with what you need to take on holiday then click on the image below!

-There you have it, what to take on holiday and our DOWNLOADABLE dogs packing list.
+There you have it, what to take on a dog-friendly holiday and our DOWNLOADABLE dogs holiday checklist.
 Is there anything that you pack for your dogs for your holidays?
 Let me know in the comments below!